Diamonds are the hardest material found in nature. It is the clearest material, refracting light in a way that is utterly unique.

 Carat represents the actual weight of the diamond.
 The larger the diamond is - the greater the rarity.
 For this reason, larger diamonds are considerably more valuable than smaller ones.

-The total carat weight for one of our jewellery designs are listed on the individual product pages.
+The total carat weight for one of our jewelry designs are listed on the individual product pages.

 Colour refers to the natural hue in white diamonds, ranging from ‘colourless’ to yellow and even brown tinted gemstones.
 The closer to being colourless the diamond is, the higher the level of brilliance the gemstone can achieve – and the rarer it is.

-Georg Jensen has chosen to use a minimum of “G” colour diamonds for our gold jewellery, which are right at the threshold of colourless.
-A minimum of "H" colour diamonds are used in our silver jewellery.
+Georg Jensen has chosen to use a minimum of “G” colour diamonds for our gold jewelry, which are right at the threshold of colourless.
+A minimum of "H" colour diamonds are used in our silver jewelry.

 Clarity is a measure of the purity and rarity of the stone.
 Most diamonds have some sort of imperfections inherent in the crystal structure of the gemstone.
 Less light will refract from the diamond if there are many inclusions.
 When these imperfections are not visible to the naked eye the rarity and value of the gemstone is increased dramatically.

-Georg Jensen uses a clarity of VS - which stands for very slightly included – for our gold jewellery.
+Georg Jensen uses a clarity of VS - which stands for very slightly included – for our gold jewelry.
 For our silver styles a clarity of I3 is used.